 These provisions do not preempt state laws from providing more protection for breastfeeding workers so it may be a good idea to check with your state labor department too.

 As soon as possible, talk with your supervisor and co-workers about your plans to breastfeed, so that they can be supportive and won’t feel inconvenienced by the need to accommodate you upon your return.
-The Business Case for Breastfeeding may prove to be a useful resource as you have these discussions.
+The Business Case for Breastfeeding may prove to be a useful resource as you have these discussions, especially the Employees' Guide.
 If your employer is willing to add a lactation room (sometimes called a “wellness room”) to accommodate your need for a private space to pump your milk, be sure to identify the “must haves” for this room.
 Joyce Lee, in a piece for the Green Building Initiative Gateway, recommends a space at least 7-foot by 7-foot in size, with a locking door, a work surface, a chair, an outlet, access to a sink, and a mechanism for scheduling to use the room.
 This plan may be modified if it is to accommodate more than one mother at a time.

 Additional resources include: Support for Breastfeeding in the Workplace from the Centers for Disease Control and Prevention (CDC) and Find an IBCLC Directory from the United States Lactation Consultant Association (USLCA).